 Third, the work must always be conducted in a manner that ensures the safety of the deminers.

 When a 'breach' into an unknown area is made during Humanitarian Demining, it is always cleared of all explosive hazards to the required depth.

 Because Humanitarian Demining requires all the explosive hazards to be removed, the use of assets that only locate devices on or near the surface (such as bayonets used as prodders) is not appropriate because hazards will be left behind.
 Similarly, the use of machines that are designed to apply pressure onto pressure-initiated devices but leave all devices that are not pressure-initiated behind does not constitute 'clearance'.
-Most of these machines also leave some pressure-initiated devices in a more sensitive state, and accidents to deminers following up machines are relatively common.
+Most of these machines also leave some pressure-initiated devices, often in a more sensitive state, and accidents to deminers following up machines are relatively common.